 Plano Texas

 Plano (/ˈpleɪnoʊ/ PLAY-noh) is a city in the U.S. state of Texas, where it is the largest city in Collin County.
-Plano is also one of the principal cities of the Dallas-Fort Worth metropolitan area.
-With a population of 285,494 at the 2020 census, it is the ninth most-populous city in Texas, and, respectively, the 72nd most populous city in the United States.
+Plano is also one of the principal cities of the Dallas–Fort Worth metroplex.
+With a population of 285,494 at the 2020 census, it is the ninth most-populous city in Texas, and, respectively, the 73rd most populous city in the United States.

 Plano's economy is a large part of Dallas' economy, home to many large companies such as Frito Lay, JCPenney, Pizza Hut, and other major distributors.
-Plano has also been named as both one of the fastest growing cities and one of the best places to live in the country.[citation needed]
+It is also home to the headquarters of Toyota Motor North America.
+Plano has also been named as both one of the fastest growing cities and one of the best places to live in the country.

 Settlers came to the area near present-day Plano in the early 1840s.
 Facilities such as a sawmill, a gristmill, and a store soon brought more people to the area.
 A mail service was established, and after rejecting several names for the nascent town (including naming it in honor of then-President Millard Fillmore), residents suggested the name Plano (from the Spanish word for "flat") in reference to the local terrain, unvaried and devoid of any trees.
 The post office accepted the name.